gitpaulc/Coding-Samples/README.md

 ## **Computational Biology.**

+* This is a computational biology program that also demonstrates use of [Django](https://www.djangoproject.com).
+* It is located in the `computational_biology` folder.
-* This repo also contains a sample Django service written using Python, HTML, and JavaScript.
+* The program contains a sample Django service written using [Python](https://www.python.org), [HTML](https://html.spec.whatwg.org), and [JavaScript](https://nodejs.org/en).
 It demonstrates finding the longest common subsequence of DNA strings.
 The source code along with a screenshot is contained in the `DjangoService` folder.
 To run this...
 * Install Python and Django if you haven't already.
 * Open a command prompt window and navigate to the DjangoService folder.
 * Run the command `python manage.py makemigrations computationalBiology` to create a database.